-Laserline: Transforming battery production and surface heat treatments
+Transformed: battery production and surface heat treatments

 Dr Cedric Chaminade, Technical Director and physicist at Raymax Applications which distributes Laserline’s diode lasers, says Raymax is excited to be supplying this technology to the ANZ region where governments are backing manufacturing innovations towards clean energy and net zero.

-“Many manufacturers whose processes use heat treatments will find drying with diode lasers far more cost-efficient and environmentally friendly compared to the now widely used convection oven drying,” says Dr Chaminade.
+“Many manufacturers whose processes use heat treatments will find drying with diode lasers is far more cost-efficient and environmentally friendly compared to the now widely used convection oven drying,” says Dr Chaminade.

 The semiconductor-based, direct conversion of mains power into laser radiation without fossil fuels also enables precise use of energy, making it far more efficient than gas-based convection ovens and high-maintenance infrared lamps.

-“The ability of the LDF range to focus the laser beam and to switch it on and off within a fraction of a second enables an exacting use of energy so a minimum is introduced to the job as needed,” says Dr Chaminade.
+“The ability of the LDF range to focus the laser beam and to switch it on and off within a fraction of a second, enables such an exacting use of energy that a minimum is introduced to the job as needed by the drying process,” says Dr Chaminade, “So the process could be an energy-saving game-changer for the emerging battery industry in Australia.”

+Laserline has optimised its diode lasers for higher wall-plug efficiency to beat conventional technologies (gas ovens) in terms of running costs.
 “Diode lasers feature high wall-plug efficiency of about 50% – or the ratio of optical output power to the input electrical power – which is a far cleaner and more efficient power use than alternatives such as gas or infra-red lamps.”

 These high-powered diode lasers, based on Laserline’s 25 years of patented technology, offer scalable laser power from 15kW upgradable to 30 kW on-site; up to 50kW is also available.
 Power efficiency features include minimal energy waste and instant temperature control because no pre-heating is needed and temperatures are controlled by a closed-loop, remote-sensing thermometer.

-“The icing on the cake is the quality of the final job is improved in the process,” says Dr Chaminade.
+“The icing on the cake is the quality of the final job is also improved by the process,” says Dr Chaminade.

 Civan: Shipbuilding with Civan raises the steel bar